 There are many signs to look for, but the important thing is that you make the effort to observe them.
 Only if you see the non-verbal signs will you be able to adapt your approach to avoid problems.
 Failing to see the non-verbal signals in the room means you might be going down the wrong path.

-If you want to lean more about understanding non-verbal signals, read this LifeHacker post.
+Read More: To learn more about understanding non-verbal signals, read this LifeHacker post.

 5. Playing Back and Summarising